 So much has already been written and said about Moneymaker’s rags to riches triumph, that his story now seems to be old news.

 There’s a lot of background stuff no one knows.
 Things that went on behind the scenes that very few people saw.
 Events related to the decline and eventual demise of what was a Las Vegas landmark called Binion’s Horseshoe.
 Whispered conversations off in the shadows about what some people in authority really thought.
-Chaos at a exact moment of poker’s most celebrated moment.
+Chaos at an exact moment of poker’s most celebrated moment.
 Backroom developments related to the television broadcast during that first year of extended coverage.
-Personal incidents and management blow ups I was involved with that shaped own my career, and others, too.
-Amazing stories that happened late nights inside the poker room, some of which involved members of the Binion Family.
+Personal incidents and management blow-ups I was involved with that shaped own my career, and others, too.
+Amazing stories that happened late nights inside the poker room, some of which involved members of the Binion family.